Microsoft Office Professional Certification and Certificate Programs

 Continuing Education Information

-The Microsoft Office Specialist certification is ideal for those who are eager to prove their command over Microsoft programs to potential or current employers.
+The Microsoft Office Specialist certification is ideal for those eager to prove their mastery of Microsoft programs to potential or current employers.
 The company offers certification at several levels, including Basic and Expert.
-The company also comes out with new versions of its Microsoft Office Suite every few years, and offers updated certification exams so professionals can demonstrate their skills on current versions.
+New versions of Microsoft Office Suite are released every few years, and the company offers updated certification exams so professionals can demonstrate their skills on current versions.